Division of Campus Life

 You will be asked to complete the New Student Housing Application.
 You will receive an email when it goes live.

 Roommate assignments are made through a computerized process based on your responses to this questionnaire (e.g., sleep and study habits).
-Your residence hall, room, and roommate assignments are made without regard to race, color, creed, sexual orientation, or nation origin.
-Rooms are assigned at random.

 No room changes will be allowed from the beginning of classes for approximately two weeks.
 Following this housing freeze, room change requests may be made and will be vetted by your Area Coordinator.
 You will receive notification of your roommates and residence-hall assignment by early-to-mid August.